-The wind vector is a fundamental variable to describe the state of the atmosphere (Dutton, 1986); it can be measured with a variety of in-situ and remote sensors.
-The latter are typically ground-based active systems emitting artificially generated electromagnetic (Lidar, Radar) or acoustic waves (Sodar).
+The wind vector is a fundamental variable for describing the state of the atmosphere (Dutton, 1986); it can be measured with a variety of in situ and remote sensors.
+The latter are typically ground-based active systems emitting artificially generated electromagnetic (lidar, radar) or acoustic waves (sodar).
 In the so-called Doppler systems, the frequency shift of the scattered waves is used to measure the motion of the scattering medium directly.
-While the details of the measurement process differ between the various instruments, the common feature of all Doppler instruments is that the velocity can only be determined along a single direction, called the line-of-sight or radial direction.
-This provides merely one component of the full 3D wind vector.
+While the details of the measurement process differ between the various instruments, the common feature of all Doppler instruments is that the velocity can only be determined along a single direction, called the line of sight or radial direction.
+This provides merely one component of the full 3-D wind vector.
 Of course it is possible to use three Doppler instruments to sample the same volume from different directions, but this approach is impractical for operational meteorology (Stephens, 1994) and only used for special applications (Fuertes et al., 2014).
 Vertical wind profiling attempts to estimate the wind vector as a function of height using data from a single instrument.
-A number of different retrieval methods have been proposed for uniform or linear wind fields (Browning and Wexler, 1968):

 A number of different retrieval methods have been proposed for uniform or linear wind fields (Browning and Wexler, 1968; Waldteufel and Corbin, 1979; Koscielny et al., 1984; Caya and Zawadzki, 1992; Stephens, 1994).
-These methods are known as Velocity-Azimuth-Display (VAD), Volume Velocity Processing (VVP) or Doppler Beam-Swinging (DBS) and its different variants are successfully used in operational meteorology.
+These methods are known as velocity-azimuth display (VAD), volume velocity processing (VVP) or Doppler beam swinging (DBS), and its different variants are successfully used in operational meteorology.

 It is obvious that such simplifying assumptions can in general not be made for the instantaneous wind field in a turbulent flow.
 However, it is customary to decompose a turbulent wind field into a mean and a fluctuating component describing the deviations from the mean (Salby, 1996; Davidson, 2004; Vallis, 2006).
 This is justified by the claim of an existing spectral gap between the mean flow and (microscale) turbulence (Stull, 1988).
-Indeed, evidence for such a spectral gap the boundary layer was recently reported by Larsén et al. (2016).
-The wind measurement can then be split up in two tasks, namely first the determination of the mean value and second, the estimation of the Reynolds stress tensor or other statistical parameters describing the turbulent part of the flow (Sathe and Mann, 2013; Sathe et al., 2015; Newman et al., 2016).
+Indeed, evidence for such a spectral gap in the boundary layer was recently reported by Larsén et al. (2016).
+The wind measurement can thus be split up into two tasks, namely first the determination of the mean value and, second, the estimation of the Reynolds stress tensor or other statistical parameters describing the turbulent part of the flow (Sathe and Mann, 2013; Sathe et al., 2015; Newman et al., 2016).